 Over time, Gregg decided to bring more voices and perspectives into the book.
 He interviewed other researchers, posted a survey to the community, and collected essays from contributors.
 He pulled everything together into a cohesive narrative, and I edited the prose.
 Things started speeding up this year with full chapters, developmental editing, and line editing.
 Gregg designed the cover and laid everything out.
 I just finished proofreading this beautiful book and it’ll be worth every penny.
 (And now I can devote my nights and weekends to rewatching Star Wars.)

-I have so many other things to say about this process and this book, but for now, go check it out and subscribe to Gregg’s newsletter.
-The print edition will be out on January 19.
+I have so many other things to say about this process and this book, but for now, go check it out on Amazon.